intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ContributeGuide.md

 It is recommended to refer to `InputQueue.enqueue()` and `InputQueue.predict()` method.
 This method calls `self.data_to_b64` method first and add data to data pipeline.
 You could define a similar enqueue method to work with your data connector.
 ##### get from data pipeline
 It is recommended to refer to `OutputQueue.query()` and `OutputQueue.dequeue()` method.
 This method gets result from data pipeline and calls `self.get_ndarray_from_b64` method to decode.
 You could define a similar dequeue method to work with your data connector.

+## Benchmark Test
+You could use `zoo/src/main/scala/com/intel/analytics/zoo/serving/engine/Operations.scala` to test the inference time of your model.

+The script takes two arguments, run it with `-m modelPath` and `-j jsonPath` to indicate the path to the model and the path to the prepared json format operation template of the model.

+The model will output the inference time stats of preprocessing, prediction and postprocessing processes, which varies with the different preprocessing/postprocessing time and thread numbers.